-There is no doubt that the rapid spread of Covid-19 across the world and policy measures adopted to slow it down (including through isolation, lockdowns, and widespread closures) have led to large negative economic shocks, not experienced before.
+There is no doubt that the rapid spread of Covid-19 across the world and policy measures to contain it (including physical distancing, lockdowns, and business closures) have led to large negative economic shocks, not experienced before.
 The adverse economic effects of the pandemic at individual country levels have also become accentuated by trade and financial linkages that have been on the rise since the Second World War.
-Unlike a typical macroeconomic disturbance, the Covid-19 shock and policies implemented to contain it have brought about simultaneous disruptions to demand and supply in a totally new economic environment, where consumers and firms are faced with additional uncertainties about the disease itself (its spread, possible cure and vaccine development).
+Unlike a typical macroeconomic disturbance, the Covid-19 shock and its economic fallout have brought about simultaneous disruptions to demand and supply in a totally new economic environment, where consumers and firms have faced with additional uncertainties about the disease itself (its spread, new variants, possible cure and vaccination effectiveness).

-On the supply side, infections reduce labor supply and productivity; and lockdowns, business closures and social distancing cause supply disruptions.
-On the demand side, layoffs and the loss of income (from morbidity, quarantines, and unemployment) and worse economic prospects reduce household consumption and firms' investment.
-The extreme uncertainty about the path, duration, magnitude, and impact of the Covid-19 pandemic could pose a vicious cycle of dampening business and consumer confidence and tightening financial conditions, which could lead to job losses and investment cuts in expectation of lower future aggregate demand.
-Countries or regions that rely heavily on oil revenues, tourism, and exports of goods and services are particularly vulnerable.
-Moreover, domestic disruptions could spill over to other countries through trade, financial, and global value chain linkages, intensifying the initial macroeconomic effects.
+On the supply side, infections have reduced labor supply and productivity; and lockdowns, business closures and social distancing have caused supply disruptions.
+On the demand side, layoffs and the loss of income (from morbidity, quarantines, and unemployment) and worse economic prospects have affected households' consumption and firms' investment.
+The extreme uncertainty about the path, duration, magnitude, and impact of the Covid-19 pandemic has resulted in financial market volatility.
+Countries or regions that rely heavily on oil revenues, tourism, and exports of goods and services have been particularly vulnerable.
+Moreover, domestic disruptions have spilled over to other countries through trade, financial, and global value chain linkages.
 The severity of the Covid-19 shock and the heterogeneity of its outcome across different sectors of the economy and population groups also present new methodological challenges, and shed doubts on the validity of standard log-linearized approximation routinely used in the empirical macroeconomic modelling.